 Disadvantages of assertive communication

 Others may not approve of this style of communication or may not approve of the views you express.
-Also, having a healthy regard for another person’s rights means that you won’t always get what YOU want.
-You may also find out that you were wrong about a viewpoint that you held.
-But most importantly, as mentioned earlier, it involves the risk that others may not understand and therefore not accept this communication style.
+Also, having a healthy regard for another person’s rights means you won’t always get what YOU want.
+You may also find out that you were wrong about your viewpoint.
+But most importantly, as mentioned earlier, it involves the risk that others may not understand and, therefore, not accept this communication style.

 There are six main characteristics of assertive communication.
 These are: